Putnam County Tennessee assistance programs.

 Trinity Outreach Center also offer help with paying energy bills.
 You can only contact this center at most twice over your lifetime.
 The center provides utility bill payment assistance as available to Putnam County residents in need of help.
 Algood Tennessee.
 Dial (931) 537-9814

 Salvation Army of Cookeville - The regional non-profit can help low income families and others, such as senior citizens and children, address their basic needs.
-Several emergency assistance programs and basic needs can be met.
+Several emergency financial assistance programs and basic needs can be met.
 While financial aid for paying rent or utilities is limited, that is an option.
 Other support includes free food, Christmas assistance, clothing, and shelter.
+They also give out free back to school supplies and have transitional housing.
 More on emergency assistance Putnam County Salvation Army.